Differential Expansions of Propositions

 Panoptic View • Difference Maps

-In the last section we computed what is variously called the difference map, the difference proposition, or the local proposition of the proposition at the point where and
+In the previous section we computed what is variously described as the difference map, the difference proposition, or the local proposition of the proposition at the point where and

 In the universe of discourse the four propositions indicating the “cells”, or the smallest distinguished regions of the universe, are called singular propositions.
 These serve as an alternative notation for naming the points respectively.

 Thus we can write so long as we know the frame of reference in force.